- Home -

 The airport as a location factor

 Mr Alkenbrecher, active in the transport development of the Aviation business unit, presented the future projects of Munich Airport.
-Twenty-one guests listened to the talk about the planned extension to the airport, which is an important factor in the choice of location for Japanese companies.
+Twenty-one guests listened to the talk about the planned extension to the airport, which is an important factor in the .
 As well as the possible construction of a third runway, the setting-up of a cross-company and cross-industry ideas centre, the so-called LabCampus, also plays an important role for the future.
 The airport, which has already received the title of Europe’s Best Airport for the tenth time, also offers a good connection to Japan with up to three daily direct flights to Tokyo.

 The talk focussed in particular upon business links to Japan.
 More than 1,100 business relationships exist between Germany and Japan.
 Munich Airport makes a decisive contribution to these business relationships with the good transport connection it provides between Bavaria and Japan.
 In the area of cargo, the airport has developed a unique system for the speedy handling of arriving goods.
 Despite the already strong increase in air freight flown to and from Munich, there continues to be potential for growth, Mr Alkenbrecher explained.

 An additional highlight was the Apron Tour with guests, which granted a further interesting insight behind the scenes of the airport.